stanford-oval/genie-cloud/README.md

 The SQL script will create a default root user, with password `rootroot`.
 The database is initially empty, and must be populated with the builtin Thingpedia entries.

-### Step 3: Configuration
+### Step 2.5 (optional): Configuration

-Thingpedia assumes you use a CDN to deliver code zip files, icons and other large user generated content.
+Thingpedia expects you use a CDN to deliver code zip files, icons and other large user generated content.
 Set the URL of your CDN in `config.js`.
 You can also set the URL of a subfolder of your Thingpedia web server if you don't wish to use a CDN.

+If you do not set up a CDN, zip files and icons will be stored in the public/download folder of your code checkout.

 Additionally, modify `platform.js` and `almond/platform.js`, replacing `https://thingengine.stanford.edu`
 with the host on which you will run your Thingpedia.
 This must be the same host that you will